 Koothankulam Bird Sanctuary has a Bird watching binocular tower, an interpretation center and a children’s park.
 There is also a dormitory open for the public, throughout the year.

-Bar-headed goose from Siberia is one of the major migratory birds here at Koothankulam Bird Sanctuary.
+Bar-headed goose from Siberia is one of the major migratory birds here at Koothankulam Sanctuary.
 Common sandpiper, Common teal, Coot, Green sandpiper, Pintail, etc, are some of the other Siberian Migratory birds which comes to Koothankulam sanctuary.
 Apart from Siberian migratory birds, birds from Central Asia and parts of North India also makes Koothankulam Bird Sanctuary as their breeding grounds.

 There is an children’s park and interpretation center, inside the bird sanctuary at Koothankulam.